Albanians in Greece: Western Thrace

-Albanian immigrants
+Post–Communist Albanian immigrants

-After the fall of the communist government in Albania in 1990, a large number of economic immigrants from Albania arrived in Greece, mostly illegally, and seeking employment.
+After the fall of the communist government in Albania in 1990, a large number of economic immigrants from Albania arrived in Greece seeking employment.
+There are seven major types of migration and return between Albania and Greece.
+The return could be prepared, or abrupt and forced, or voluntary.
+And these types also have flavors of being by necessity, or by choice, or by opportunity.
+There is also the idea that return is a 'success', when one has migrated away, gained wealth, and now returned.
 Recent economic migrants from Albania are estimated to account for 60–65% of the total number of immigrants in the country.
+Systems of migration are established by way of a cumulative effect of previous migrations, in addition to current movements.
 According to the 2001 census, there were 443,550 Albanian immigrants in Greece.

 A special ID card for ethnic Greeks from Albania was issued in 2001 which was received by 189,000 individuals who resided in Greece at the time.
 For ethnic Greeks from Albania this measure was seen as treating them as "lower class citizens" as in order to obtain it their "Greekness" was examined in the form of a questionnaire.
 Another issue with the special ID card had to do with ethnic Albanians using fake documents which presented them as members of the Greek minority to obtain it.
 In 2008, the citizenship law change in Greece allowed for holders of special ID cards to obtain Greek citizenship and about 45,000 did so just in the first three years of its implementation.
 As of 2022, the number of Albanian citizens who are holders of special IDs as homogeneis (Greek co-ethnics) has been reduced to 13,329.